 By tracking our energy consumption and the CO2 output we are able to work more efficient towards our goal in 2030.

-In 2024 the company will conduct an energy check with external consultance as requested every 4th year.
+In 2024 an energy check was conducted as requested every 4th year.

 RIAS has the following energy consumption split by source.
 The emissions are calculated on the basis of energy consumption and CO2 emissions are calculated using the GHG Protocol methodology.